Ifeoma28/fresh_segments/README.md

 - Other strong performers include Fitness Activity Tracker Users, Men's Shoe Shoppers, and Elite Cycling Gear Shoppers.

 - Blockbuster Movie Fans (ID: 6260) showed the highest standard deviation in percentile ranking, suggesting fluctuating interest—possibly linked to movie releases or seasonal trends.
+- Customers with Low Standard Deviation
+Top Interests:
+1) Winter Apparel Shoppers

+2) Online Role-Playing Game Enthusiasts

+3) Readers of Honduran Content

+4) Sci-Fi Movie and TV Enthusiasts

+5) Fitness Activity Tracker Users

+- out of these top 5 interests with low standard deviation,Winter Apparel Shoppers and Fitness Activity Tracker have a very high composition.
+Also Users Readers of Honduran content in the month of May 2019 have a high average composition too. it suggests a strong and consistently popular segment, which is great for broad promotions.

 - Monthly Top Interests (July 2018 – August 2019)
 Las Vegas Trip Planners (ID: 6324) and Work Comes First Travelers (ID: 21057) repeatedly dominated multiple months.